cs50nestm/cs50labs/recursion/README.md

 }
 ```

 The function returns factorial of the next lowest number, which invokes a function call to itself, until the base case is reached.
 This happens when the input to the function is 1.
+The base case is important because without it, our function would get into an infinite loop resulting in what's called a "stack overflow".

-Each intermediate function call is put on hold, waiting for subsequent function calls to return a value.
+This is because each intermediate function call is put on hold (adde to the call stack), waiting for subsequent function calls to return a value.

 {% next %}